 During a Congress speech, all notes should be contained on a legal pad.
 Avoid loose-leaf paper and spiral notebooks; they look unprofessional.
-While delivering a speech, the speaker should hold the pad at her side, where the arm naturally falls.
-When she needs to refer to the pad, she should raise it to the top of the stomach or the bottom of the chest.
-If a speaker holds the pad too high, she runs the risk of blocking her face and losing her connection with the judge.
-Moreover, she should avoid switching the hand that the pad is in, which can distract a judge.
+While delivering a speech, the speaker should hold the pad at their side, where the arm naturally falls.
+When they need to refer to the pad, they should raise it to the top of the stomach or the bottom of the chest.
+If a speaker holds the pad too high, they run the risk of blocking their face and losing the connection with the judge.
+Moreover, the speaker should avoid switching the hand that the pad is in, which can distract a judge.
 Try to have all notes for a particular speech on one page to avoid having to turn pages.